rnklee/RPGanalysis/README.md

 Plots for all 14 clusters can be found in the [Jupyter notebook](RPG_Clustering_and_Analysis.ipynb) or in [images](images).

 ## Trend Analysis
 Of course, each clusters follows different pulicaton trends.
 The prime example of this is shown in the following plots which tracks the number of pulication from each quarter from past decade.
-Although both clusters exhibit increase in the number of publication per quarter, it is evident that Cluster .
-In the following plot, we can observe that the increase
+Although both clusters exhibit increase in the number of publication per quarter during the past decade, Cluster 2 does not exhibit the rapid growth in 2022 as Cluster 8 does.

 <img src="images/roguelike-quarterly-trends.png" width=80% height=80%>

-The difference becomes more evident when we compare their yearly publication from past two decades:
+The difference can be observed from their yearly publication from past two decades as well.
 <img src="images/roguelike-yearly-trends.png" width=80% height=80%>

 Again, plots for all 14 clusters can be found in the [Jupyter notebook](RPG_Clustering_and_Analysis.ipynb) or in [images](images).